 - Click on the Search Details tab to view recognized terms and synonyms and related terms:

-- Under Recognized Terms and Synonyms, view synonyms for your search terms.
+- Under Terms and Synonyms Searched, view a table showing all query terms and synonyms for your search terms.
 For example, the term "skin neoplasm" is a synonym for "skin cancer."

 - Under Related Terms, click on any term to refine your search.
 For example, click on education after conducting a search on the term "diabetes" to find studies related to diabetes education.